5 Signs You Should Replace or Repair Your Sump Pump

 Posted by

-John Woodard on June 03, 2020
+John Woodard on May 08, 2024

-Most sump pumps are only warrantied for one to three years, although some warranties do extend up to the five-year mark.
-If your warranty is approaching expiration, but your pump is still performing smoothly and you are in a drier season, the need to replace the pump is less urgent.
-Many sump pumps do outlast their warranties by several years.
+Most sump pumps are only warrantied for one to three years, although some warranties extend up to the five-year mark.
+If your warranty is approaching expiration but your pump is still performing smoothly and you are in a drier season, the need to replace the pump is less urgent.
+Many sump pumps outlast their warranties by several years.
 However, if your sump pump is still within warranty, but you know you are about to enter a particularly wet season, there is wisdom in replacing it preemptively.
 After all, it is far cheaper to replace your pump than deal with the devastating costs of a flooded basement.
-Just because a sump pump is capable of lasting a decade doesn’t mean you should wait until the pump is on the brink of failure before installing a new one.
+Just because a sump pump is capable of lasting a decade does not mean you should wait until the pump is on the brink of failure before installing a new one.

 Do I need a back-up sump pump?